ezgi-c/resty/README.md

 - Refactor App into a functional component
 - Refactor components using `this.setState()` to implement the `useState()` react API hook
 - Refactor the Form Component to implement user input from form elements, instead of hard coded string values.

+## Lab 28 - Advanced State with Reducers

+RESTy phase 4: Track History

+- Refactor state management within the App component to use the `useReducer()` hook
+- Replace any component state managements to use derived state from `useReducer()` with a reducer function and initial state.

+    `<App />`: Use a reducer to store and manage all application state: loading, results, history.
+    - Add to history array in state after every api call
+        - method, url, results (json).

+    `<History />`: Iterates the history array in state and shows the previous API calls.
+    - When one is clicked on, show the results in the results component.
+        - Note: the results component renders whatever is in state.

 ### UML Diagram